Little Man (Sonny & Cher song): Cover versions

-In Italy and France the singer Dalida recorded Italian and French versions ("Petit homme") of the song, finding success with both renditions.
+Italian-French singer Dalida recorded Italian ("Piccolo ragazzo") and French ("Petit Homme") versions of the song, finding success with both renditions.
 Milva and I Rogers also had a go in Italy with their cover of the song.
-The big success in France was the inspiration for an inspired cover by singer Erick Saint-Laurent entitled "Les enfants qui jouent" (French lyrics by Monty).
+The big success in France was the inspiration for an inspired cover by singer Erick Saint-Laurent entitled "Les Enfants qui jouent" (French lyrics by Monty).

 In 1968 in Québec, Tony Roman and Nanette Workman has made another French cover "Petit Homme".

+In 1972, Bárbara y Dick made the Argentine Top Ten with their version of the song.

 Revival

 The song was used in late 2015 and early 2016 in a television commercial for Amazon Prime featuring a miniature pony.